Quick summary

 Eat high fibre foods

 Fibrous foods are particularly helpful for gastrointestinal problems, particularly constipation.
-Ensuring your diet is packed full of plenty of fruit and vegetables will be a good way to overcome these side effects.
+Ensuring your diet is packed full of plenty of fruit and vegetables is not only a great habit to have, but can also help to overcome constipation associated with taking Wegovy.
+If it's particularly bad, you may want to consider a fibre supplement such as Fybogel.

 Eat bland foods

-Foods that are packed full of seasoning—or worth, very spicy—will cause you lots of problems around nausea, constipation, and diarrhoea.
+Foods that are packed full of seasoning—or worse, very spicy—may exacerbate nausea, constipation, and diarrhoea.
 If you are experienced these side effects, instead stick to blander foods that may be easier to eat and digest without making you feel ill.
 Think plain toast, unseasoned chicken breast, and so on.
+Some Habitual patients choose our shakes & soups, which are nutritionally complete and tasty, but not overly flavoured.

 Eat more slowly

 Consuming your food at a more leisurely pace is key to managing side effects like nausea, constipation, and diarrhoea.
 Chew your food slowly, take pauses in your meal, and drink plenty of water throughout.
 Remember, Wegovy increases the sensation of feeling full, so you are likely to sate your appetite on smaller portions than you are used to.
-By eating slowly you reduce the risk of overeating, and can avoid any side effects associated with that.
+By eating slowly you reduce the risk of overeating, and the side effects that may result.

 Know which foods to avoid